-Capital and Liquidity Requirements and Capital Planning
+Regulatory Capital, Leverage and Liquidity Requirements

-The Company and each of our insured depository institutions are subject to various regulatory capital adequacy and liquidity requirements administered by federal banking regulators.
-The capital rules, among other things, establish required minimum ratios relating capital to different categories of assets and exposures.
+The Company and each of our insured depository institutions are subject to various regulatory capital adequacy and liquidity requirements administered by the FRB and the OCC.
+The capital rules implement Basel III risk-based capital requirements for U.S. banking organizations and, among other things, establish required minimum ratios relating capital to different categories of assets and exposures.
 Federal banking regulators have also imposed a leverage ratio and supplementary leverage ratio on large BHCs, like Wells Fargo, and their insured depository institutions, as well as a liquidity coverage ratio and a net stable funding ratio.
-The FRB has also finalized rules to address the amount of equity and unsecured long-term debt a G-SIB must hold to improve its resolvability and resiliency, often referred to as total loss absorbing capacity.
+In addition, the Company is required to have a minimum amount of equity and unsecured long-term debt, often referred to as total loss absorbing capacity, for purposes of resolvability and resiliency.

-From time to time, federal banking regulators propose changes and amendments to, and issue interpretations of, riskbased capital requirements and related reporting instructions.
+From time to time, federal banking regulators propose changes and amendments to, and issue interpretations of, risk-based capital requirements and related reporting instructions.
 In addition, the FRB closely monitors capital levels of the institutions it supervises and may require such institutions to modify capital levels based on FRB determinations.
 Such determinations, proposals or interpretations could, if implemented in the future, affect our reported capital ratios and net risk-adjusted assets.

-As an additional means to identify problems in the financial management of depository institutions, the Federal Deposit Insurance Act (FDI Act) requires federal banking regulators to establish certain non-capital safety and soundness standards for institutions for which they are the primary federal regulator.
+As an additional means to identify problems in the financial management of depository institutions, the FDI Act requires federal banking regulators to establish certain non-capital safety and soundness standards for institutions for which they are the primary federal regulator.
 The standards relate generally to operations and management, asset quality, interest rate exposure, executive compensation and risk management.
 Federal banking regulators are authorized to take action against institutions that fail to meet such standards.